superchordate/ASEC-census-helper/README.md

 * Field names are often not intuitive and must be paired with data dictionaries for comprehension.
 * Many values are keys that must be mapped for comprehension.
 For example, instead of Male or Female you'll see numbers like 1 and 2.

 This project packages up this data for easier use and provides an interface to more quickly get the data you need.
+This requires some intense data engineering, including parsing a PDF for each year to get the value mappings, and applying this to map hundreds of millions of values.

+## WARNING

+This is version 2.0 of a personal project, so it hasn't been fully tested.
+Here are a few things to watch out for:

+* I recommend using it like this: use the app to find the fields you want and get an estimate of the result, select the results you want to use, then verify those results manually by downlading and mapping the the raw data for yourself.
+Please let me know if you find any errors and I'll correct them.
+In particular, I mapped values automatically using PDFs like [this one](https://www2.census.gov/programs-surveys/cps/datasets/2023/march/asec2023_ddl_pub_full.pdf).
+This automation might make mistakes so it'll be smart to verify correct values are being used.

+* There is a risk of double-counting metrics when mixing Household/Family characteristics with Person-level.
+Always use Person-level metrics if you are using Person-level data, or take special care to filter to distinct Households/Families before using Household/Family metrics.

+## Learn More About CPS-ASEC

 Here are some links if you'd like to learn more: